 Day 8: Matera/Alberobello/Ostuni/Lecce Departing Matera this morning, we stop in Alberobello, whose 400 or so trulli – whitewashed conical houses with grey-stone roofs – rank as a UNESCO World Heritage site.
 We take a walking tour along the pristine cobblestone alleys, stepping inside an artisan’s workshop or trullo tipico, a recreation of an inhabited home.
 After lunch at a local restaurant, we continue on to Ostuni, the “white town” known as an architectural gem for its tightly packed whitewashed homes high on a hill above the Mediterranean.
 We reach Lecce, capital of Apulia’s southern Lecci province, in time for dinner together at our hotel.
 B,L,D

 Day 9: Lecce We discover the “Florence of the South” on this morning’s tour, so named for the unique decorative style for which Lecce is known: barocco leccese, the ornate and intricate sandstone carvings of cherubs and monsters, fruits and flowers that adorn local buildings from top to bottom.
 We see Palazzo Vescovile (c.
 1632), the exuberantly decorated church of Santa Croce, and the duomo with its lovely piazza.
-This afternoon is at leisure; tonight we dine in the gardens of a Lecce palazzo.
+This afternoon is at leisure; tonight we enjoy dinner together.
 B,D

 Day 11: Lecce/Sorrento This morning we depart by coach for Sorrento, overlooking the Bay of Naples.
 En route we stop for a traditional trattoria lunch in the small town of Polignano a Mare.
 Dinner tonight is on our own in lively seaside Sorrento.
 B,L